zhangyihome/code-push-cli/cli/README.md

 code-push promote MyApp Staging Production
 ```

-The `promote` command wil create a new release for the destination deployment, which includes the **exact code and metadata** (description, mandatory and app store version) from the latest release of the source deployment.
+The `promote` command will create a new release for the destination deployment, which includes the **exact code and metadata** (description, mandatory and app store version) from the latest release of the source deployment.
 While you could use the `release` command to "manually" migrate an update from one environment to another, the `promote` command has the following benefits:

 1. It's quicker, since you don't need to re-assemble the release assets you want to publish or remember the description/app store version that are associated with the source deployment's release.